DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 Shortly after the seance ends, Ezmerelda and any player with a passive Wisdom (Perception) score of 13 or higher hear a sudden noise outside the door.
 Read:

 <div class="descrption">
 <p>Suddenly, from just outside the door, you hear a loud thud.
-The door shudders briefly as if struck by a falling weight, followed by a trio of highclass="description"pitched yelps and groans.</p>
+The door shudders briefly as if struck by a falling weight, followed by a trio of high-pitched yelps and groans.</p>
 </div>

 A player who opens the door sees Clovin, Otto, and Zygfrek Belview lying in a tangled pile on the balcony beyond, each Belview cursing the others as they attempt to untangle themselves.
 When revealed, the Belviews look slightly abashed, with Clovin looking especially flushed at their discovery.
 (Clovin is not pleased that Otto or Zygfrek chose to join him in this eavesdropping expedition, and is further irritated that Otto’s clumsiness—while scratching an itch—caused them to get caught.)

 The Belviews can share that they began eavesdropping on the players because they wanted to know more of the world beyond the Abbey’s walls.
 Given the players’ evident interest in Castle Ravenloft, the three Belviews have decided that the players might be able to help them learn the fate of their family patriarch, Cyrus Belview, who they believe to have been “perfected" before immediately being spirited away to Castle Ravenloft.

 The Belviews ask the players to find and speak with Cyrus upon visiting Castle Ravenloft.
 They are clearly anxious to learn more of his experience with “perfection"—both the process that created it, and his life since attaining it.
-In exchange for news of Clovin, Clovin promises to provide the players with a treasure that he has hidden away somewhere in the Abbey.
+In exchange for news of Cyrus, Clovin promises to provide the players with a treasure that he has hidden away somewhere in the Abbey.

-If the players accept their missive, the three Belviews are deeply grateful, with Otto leaping and heeclass="description"hawing with joy as Clovin hurries to quiet him.
+If the players accept their missive, the three Belviews are deeply grateful, with Otto leaping and hee-hawing with joy as Clovin hurries to quiet him.
 ### The Abbot’s Wrath
-When the players reclass="description"enter the North Wing to descend to the courtyard once more, they are met once again by the **flesh golem**.
+When the players re-enter the North Wing to descend to the courtyard once more, they are met once again by the **flesh golem**.
 If given Vasilka’s flower garland before, the golem is now wearing it as a necklace around its neck.

 As the players exit the North Wing into the courtyard, they are greeted by the Abbot, who is accompanied by Vasilka.
 If Ezmerelda is present, the Abbot greets her warmly.